natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-16-blast-furnaces-photos-by-bernd-and-hilla-becher.md

 description: I've been captivated by the Bechers' industrial photography, particularly their portrayal of blast furnaces that appear both alien and contemplative.
 emoji: 🏭
 tags:
-  - 📸 Photographs
-  - ⚙️ Industrial Structures
+  - ⚙️ Engineering
+  - 🎨 Art
+  - 🌍 Culture
+  - 🏛️ Architecture
-  - 🔬 Typologies
+  - 🗺️ States
 haiku: |
   Iron giants stand still,
   In repose, they guard their past,